guthridge-informatics/guthridge_informatics_wiki/docs/source/local_cluster.rst

 .. note::
     See this `article from Western Digital <https://blog.westerndigital.com/why-object-storage/>`_ for a good explanation or read about it on `Wikipedia <https://en.wikipedia.org/wiki/Object_storage>`_.

+Object storage can only be accessed from within the OMRF network (or when connected via VPN) and requires special software to interact with it, such as :ref:`o3-utils <o3-utils>` or :ref:`rclone <Rclone>`

 o3-utils
 ........